Help shape the future of energy transition.

 - exit early with a Postgraduate Diploma (120 credits)

-- or start with one of the short courses that make up this degree.
 You can build your way to a qualification one short course at a time.

 How you’ll study